deblockt/ssa/README.md

 For convert the service into Javascript service ssa use doc comment.
 It's use the @param annotation for know parameters and type parameters.
 If a php parameter have no comment, they will not be export into javascrit service.

-For run the service, the @param annotation are already use, the type is use for convert $_GET parameter into PHP type.
+For run the service, @param annotations are used, the type is use for convert $_POST parameters into PHP type.
-Type support can be primitive, complete class name (with namespace), \DateTime(inputFormat) or array.
+Type support can be primitive, complete class name (with namespace), \DateTime(inputFormat, file or array.
 \DateTime and array are specific.
 \DateTime type have parameter input format.
 Example \DateTime(m/d/Y) array can have parameter.
-Example array(int) array(int) array(\Path\To\My\Class) and parameters are converted.
+Example array(int) array(int) array(\Path\To\My\Class) array(file) ...

 Javascript service have multiple method for handle ajax event.
 * *fail* : If a network error occurs
 * *always* : Already run after ajax call
 * *phpError* : Run if a php error occurs. (if the ssa mode is debug, the php error are logged)
 * *done* : Run when the service call is a success.

+ssa.js has two default handler :
+* *defaultFailHandler* : default handler used if no specific handler are specified.
+It can be overrided by fail handler.
+* *defaultPhpErrorHandler* : default handler used if no specific handler are specified.
+It can be overrided by phpError handler.

 _serviceTest.js_
 ```javascript